samblenny/markab/dev_journal.md

 pattern in the shared framebuffer.

-### Notes on Compile C to WASM with only clang and Makefile:
+### Notes on Compiling C to WASM with only clang and Makefile:

 References:
 - https://surma.dev/things/c-to-webassembly/